 A New Damen Station Returns

-A 2002 study by the Chicago Department of Transportation examined daily boarding at potential new "in-fill" stations -- stations that close the gap between existing stations, particularly where those gaps are longer than typical intervals between stops -- on the Lake Street and South Side main line Green Line branches, including Morgan on the Lake Street branch.
+A 2002 study by the Chicago Department of Transportation examined daily boarding at potential new "in-fill" stations -- stations that close the gap between existing stations, particularly where those gaps are longer than typical intervals between stops -- on the Lake Street and South Side elevated Green Line branches, including Morgan on the Lake Street branch.
 Based on that study, the City built stations on the Green Line at Morgan in 2012 and Cermak-McCormick Place in 2015.
 Damen was one of the other sites on the Lake branch studied at the time, being projected to have the second highest number of boardings of the locations analyzed.

 Mayor Emanuel announces plans for a new Damen station at the Ashland station on February 9, 2017.
 Behind Emanuel and to the left are CTA chairman Peterson and president Carter; to the immediate right is CDOT commissioner Scheinfeld.
 For a larger view, click here.
 (Photo courtesy of the CTA)

 On February 9, 2017, Mayor Rahm Emanuel joined Alderman Walter Burnett, CTA President Dorval R. Carter and city officials to announce plans for a new station on the Green Line at Damen.
-The new station will fill a 1.5-mile gap between existing Green Line stations at California and Ashland to better serve the growing business corridor and residential neighborhood on Chicago's Near West side.
+The new station would fill a 1.5-mile gap between existing Green Line stations at California and Ashland to better serve the growing business corridor and residential neighborhood on Chicago's Near West side.

 Station Design

 In July 2018, designs and renderings were released showing the design for the planned station.
-The first public images of the new station were unveiled July 9 by Mayor Rahm Emanuel and officials from the Chicago Department of Transportation (CDOT), the Chicago Transit Authority (CTA) and Ald.
+The first public images of the new station were unveiled July 9 by Chicago Mayor Rahm Emanuel and officials from the Chicago Department of Transportation (CDOT), the Chicago Transit Authority (CTA) and Ald.
 Walter Burnett of the 27th Ward.3

 The concepts of transparency and open plan will result in a station that is safe, where patrons have clear site lines within the station and to and from the street, supporting its use at all hours of the day and night.
 The station materials and design elements were chosen and arranged to enhance and simplify the user experience of the facility.
 Design of the circulation spaces - public spaces, entrances, stairs, escalators, elevators - will be laid out to encourage intuitive wayfinding for users and to provide easy access to local community amenities, pedestrian and bike paths and other modes of transit.4

-The design features is topped by a glass-enclosed bridge with exposed green steel trusses connecting the inbound and outbound platforms, while providing spectacular views of the downtown skyline.
-The green trusses along the bridge reflect the name of the CTA line and are a dynamic reference to the famous steel bridges throughout the city and a memorable icon for the station.5 The visible structure of the pedestrian bridge, with green support beams forming triangles, will reference other Chicago steel bridges, according to the city.6
+The design is topped by a glass-enclosed bridge with exposed green steel trusses connecting the inbound and outbound platforms, while providing spectacular views of the downtown skyline.
+The green trusses along the bridge reflect the name of the CTA line and are a dynamic reference to the famous steel bridges throughout the city and a memorable icon for the station.5 The visible structure of the pedestrian bridge, with green support beams forming triangles, references other Chicago steel bridges, according to the city.6

 The station house and the area outside it are so large, Claffey said, to accommodate crowds going to and coming from the United Center.
 He said his department counted about 160 events at the stadium annually.8

-The station house will feature a low concrete wall on the south and west sides, and a wood-paneled south wall and ceiling.
-After passing through the turnstiles, passengers will encounter a grand stair and escalator ascending to an indoor lobby at platform level, with doors leading directly to the inbound platform and another set of stairs up to the transfer bridge to cross over to the outbound platform.
+The station house features a low concrete wall on the south and west sides, and a wood-paneled south wall and ceiling.
+After passing through the turnstiles, passengers encounter a grand stair and escalator ascending to an indoor lobby at platform level, with doors leading directly to the inbound platform and another set of stairs up to the transfer bridge to cross over to the outbound platform.

-The platforms will have non-accessible auxiliary exits at both ends of each platform, in addition to the single entrance on the southeast side of the station.
-Asked by Streetsblog Chicago why either platform -- but especially the outbound platform -- could not have an unstaffed high-barrier gate (HBG) auxiliary entrance for more direct access, Claffey said that if there was a non-accessible entrance to the westbound platform there would have to be an accessible entrance to the westbound platform.
+The platforms have non-accessible auxiliary exits at both ends of each platform, in addition to the single entrance on the southeast side of the station.
+Asked by Streetsblog Chicago why either platform -- but especially the outbound platform -- could not have an unstaffed high-barrier gate (HBG) auxiliary entrance for more direct access, CDOT stated that if there was a non-accessible entrance to the westbound platform there would have to be an accessible entrance to the westbound platform.
 And if there's another accessible entrance, then there has to be another CTA station assistant,9 something that was presumably felt to not be preferable.

 Officials break ground for the new Damen Green Line station on April 25, 2018.
 For a larger view, click here.
 (CTA Photo)